tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   You should have at least 2 Utopian text styles living in your wireframe.
 Run the other, generator plugin again, just with a different type scale.
 The text in your wireframe should update.
 Keep adjusting the scale ratio, the number of steps in the scale, the font weight, etc, and rerunning the plugin until You find a scale that _fits your needs_.

 -   **If You want to change multiple styles at once** (for example, use a different font family for all your headings), use [the 'Utopia / Batch update text styles' plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles).

+Aside:
+The plugin also generates a palette in a bolder font weight.
+I took this as an invitation and modified some of the font-weights for my purposes.-- A system is, like, just the beginning, man.
+I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.

 ---